-Struggling with anxiety about a changing world and uncertain future?
-You are hard on yourself in the best of times, but when the stress piles on, your “inner critic” has gone into overdrive.
-You’re trying to think ten steps ahead, you’re worried about making mistakes, your mind is racing with thoughts of what you could have done better or how you disappointed someone.
+Struggling with anxiety about a challenging, confusing world, and uncertain future?
+You are hard on yourself in the best of times, but when the stress piles on, your “inner critic” goes into overdrive.
+You try to think ten steps ahead, you worry about making mistakes, your mind races with thoughts of what you could have done better or how you disappointed someone.
 You’re trying to be “perfect” but you don’t even know what rules we’re all playing by anymore.

 Maybe you’re responding to all this by going into “doing mode,” staying constantly busy to try to distract yourself from your thoughts and emotions.
 Maybe you’re paralyzed by indecision and uncertainty.
 Maybe you are bouncing back and forth between those two states.